DRCOMPUTER60290/Courrier-Expert/README.md

 ### API Request Format

-The app now sends structured data instead of a pre-generated prompt:
+The app now sends structured data instead of a pre-generated prompt.
+The backend expects the sender profile, an optional subject and body, plus any additional form data:

 ```typescript
 POST $BACKEND_URL/api/generate-letter